 Apparently, there are countless fillings for the baked goods in Bulgarian, and you can enjoy them throughout the day.
 These foods are not only meant to fill your stomach with nutrients but also fill your mouth with deliciousness.

-1. Banitsa – Cheese Pie
+1. Banitsa (Баница) – Cheese Pie

-Traditionally, ‘banitsa’ is a layered pie consisting of dough, butter, and most importantly, sirene – a white cheese commonly used among the Balkan nations.
-Though you can find banitsa in other countries such as Macedonia or Serbia, it’s most popular in Bulgari.
+Traditionally, ‘banitsa’ is a layered or rolled pie consisting of dough rolled into thin crusts, butter, and most importantly, sirene – a white cheese commonly used among the Balkan nations.

-2. Parlenka – Flat Bread
+2. Parlenka (Пърленка) – Flat Bread

-Many Bulgarian dinner recipes call for parlenka as a side dish or to dip in the soups.
+Many Bulgarian dinner dishes call for parlenka as a side dish or to dip in the soups.
 Like banitsa, the folks here have created numerous types of parlenka, but the traditional ones still remain as a staple.

-3. Baklava – Layered Pastry
+3. Baklava (Баклава) – Layered Pastry

 Originated from the Ottoman Empire period, baklava is now present in many Balkan and Middle Eastern cuisines.
 Though the Greek and the Turkish version are the most well-known ones, you should not skip Bulgarian baklava when you get there.